 All that water on your roof has to end up somewhere, which is where your pals the gutters come in.
-Collecting and diverting rainwater ensures it won’t end up soaking into the wood at the end of your roof or around your foundation, where it could potentially cause rot and subsequent problems.
-It’s a good idea to keep your gutters clean so they can work effectively, but every now and then you might need to replace your gutters and fascia, the boards that back them and offer protection to what are known as the rafter tails.
+Collecting and diverting rainwater ensures it won’t end up soaking into the wood at the end of your roof or around your foundation, where it could cause rot and related problems.
+It’s a good idea to keep your gutters clean so they can work effectively, but every now and then you might need to completely replace your gutters and fascia, the boards that back them and offer protection to what are known as the rafter tails.
 (That’s a fancy way of saying “the sticky-out bits of your rafters.”)

 For replacing gutters and fascia, you’re going to need a power saw, fasteners (screws are a good idea), brackets and gutters, a drill, new fascia pieces, aluminum strips and snips, and ladders or scaffolding.
 For projects like this where you’re going to be working up high for a prolonged period of time, scaffolding is a better choice than a ladder because it’s safer and easier to use.
 You can rent scaffolding if you don’t own some.

 Start by removing the old gutters and fascia.
 Sometimes your gutters may be worth preserving, but if they are heavily sun-damaged, rusted, or otherwise compromised, throw them away.
 Next, investigate the underlying fascia.
 Chances are high you’ll need to replace some or all of the boards.
 If they’re obviously crumbling or warped, gently pry them off, and try to keep them intact, because you can use them as templates later.
 If a board looks sound, probe it with a screwdriver to be sure.
 You may find the wood is rotten underneath the paint.